marmotteio/marmotteio/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Supervise.
+This section guides you through submitting a bug report for Marmotte.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior and find related reports.

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.